jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 The same goes for the frame.
 I don't expect miracles from it, but it's held up fine for now and I've smacked my Mobula6 around quite a bunch indoors and outdoors over the past couple of weeks.
 The only thing so far is the plastic getting a bit whiter on one spot after a harder impact, but didn't crack and remained still solid and in one piece.
 If needed [replacement frames][12] are easy to obtain for about \$4.

-[TODO: Only video: I would imagine you could probably even print a micro-frame yourself?
-Let me know in the comments if anyone of you has ever had some luck with 3D printed frames for micro drones in particular.]
+I would imagine you could probably even print a micro-frame yourself?
+Let me know in the comments if anyone of you has ever had some luck with 3D printed frames for micro drones in particular.

 The battery bay houses the provided 300mah batteries perfectly as you would imagine.
 For bigger batteries, you can remove the battery bay completely, or use a rubber band for a somewhat decent fit, while not damaging the capability to fit perfectly the stock batteries.
 I'll show you how I attached my 450mah batteries a bit later in the article.